-Now, I'm not a big fan of French food (as it often consists of things like Foie gras).
+Now, I'm not a huge fan of food from France (as it often consists of things like Foie gras).
 But Amy likes the weird comestibles and I like Amy, ergo….

 Yes, it was the liver of a goose.
 A slimy, mushy, organ that filtered God-knows-what out of the goose's bloodstream (what do they eat?).
 And we were offered a taste.
 A once in a lifetime opportunity to experience cannibalism, one step removed.

-Well, we were pretty tanked on a nice bottle of Merlot, so we dug in.
+Well, we were pretty tanked on a nice bottle of Merlot, so we dug into the Foie Gras.
 I tried very hard not to dwell on the act I was engaged in.
 I kept saying to myself that it was just food.

 But it wasn't.
-It was an organ.
+Foie Gras was an organ.
 Not meat.
 An organ.
 Like a heart.
 I was eating the heart of a cute little goose!
 I felt vaguely like a vampire until I actually raised the fork to my lips and tasted it.

-My first reaction was nausea welling in my stomach that led me to do a quick mental check of where I saw the men's room when we came in.
+My first reaction to Foie Gras was nausea welling in my stomach that led me to do a quick mental check of where I saw the men's room when we came in.
 But then my second reaction interrupted.

 Foie Gras was good.
 Really good.
 I was eating the liver of some adorable little goose and digging it.
 I had become a sick, depraved carnivore.
 I was appalled.
 Then I remembered the time I was attacked as a kid by a goose in my aunt's backyard, and I quickly got over it.